GreenTravel

 Eco-conscious travel tips

-• Eat and shop locally
+- Eat and shop locally when you travel

-• Travel with local transport providers (where safe)
+- Travel with local transport providers

 If you stay in a hotel, there are ways to reduce your impact:

-• Hang up your towels – it’s the universal sign that they don’t need to be washed
+- Hang up your towels – it’s the universal sign that they don’t need to be washed.

-• Take your own toiletries (and toothbrush) to reduce the single use hotel bottles
+- Take your own toiletries (and toothbrush) to reduce the single-use hotel bottles.

 Located across Rivers St. from Katherine Harper Hall and just before the skywalk, Bike App offers free bike tuneups and repairs.
 The trailer is powered by solar panels, and the schedule is posted on a decommissioned PV panel.